Quick Answer

 When a marital estate includes an ownership interest in a closely held company, business valuation becomes one of the central disputes in the matter.
 The standard of value applicable in divorce varies by state.
 Early retention matters because the expert needs time to review financial records that may span several years, identify missing information, and evaluate whether reported income and compensation reflect the actual economic benefit the owner derives from the business.Estate Transfers and Gift Tax Planning

-Tax-related valuations should identify the relevant filing, prior positions, ownership interest, transfer date, discounts, and any correspondence or examination history involving the same entity or transaction type.Commercial Damages and Lost Profits
+Tax-related valuations should identify the relevant filing, prior positions, ownership interest, transfer date, discounts, and any correspondence or review history involving the same entity or transaction type.Commercial Damages and Lost Profits

 Commercial damages and lost profits disputes require a valuation expert when the damages claimed are tied to lost business value, diminished enterprise worth, or projected revenues that never materialized.
 The expert’s role extends beyond a static valuation to include projections, discount rate analysis, and an evaluation of causation.Ownership and Succession Decisions

-Business owners facing a planned exit, a succession to family members, or a sale to a third party need a valuation not because it is required by a counterparty, but because the decision to sell or transfer cannot be made intelligently without knowing what the business is actually worth.
+Business owners facing a planned exit, a succession to family members, or a sale to a third party need a valuation not because it is required by a counterparty or other decision-making context, but because the decision to sell or transfer cannot be made intelligently without knowing what the business is actually worth.
 An internal estimate based on a revenue multiple or a quick comparable analysis does not account for company-specific risk, customer concentration, reliance on key personnel, or the particular terms a buyer would impose.What to Gather Before the First Valuation Call

 The following pages provide additional context on how business valuation applies in specific circumstances:- Business Valuation Services